Kgaur431/Backend-Microservices/ProjectWorkflow.md

                     -   when the filter is running (like apart from these about, login, signup) if we set the context then every controller that is behind that filter
                         (means, all the api which need to authenticate) will have the authentication object.

+            Ques:-  In the Auth service layer test, whenever we are making the object of the repository like AuthTokenRepository. how AuthTokenRepository is constructed, during the test how we can actually mock this AuthTokenRepository ?
+            Ans :-   point 23.

+        @DataJpaTest:-  (It is faster)
+                        We are testing the Repository layer. so we used @DataJpaTest annotation. it will create the in-memory database. so that we can test the repository layer.
+                        here, we don't need to boot the entire application. we just need to boot the repository layer. so, we don't need to use @SpringBootTest annotation (it will boot the MVC Layer).

+                        unless we are not testing the controller layer we don't need to use @SpringBootTest annotation.

+                        if we use @DataJpaTest annotation then it will not access the Service layer so that if we access the service layer then it will throw the error. so the services are not generated automatcially. only the repository layer is generated. we will create the services in our test class.

+        @SpringBootTest:- (It is slower)